DreymaR/BigBagKbdTrixPKL/Source/README.md

 This is the EPKL Work-In-Progress README, going into details on the changes.
 For the normal EPKL README see the main folder.

-~ Øystein B "DreymaR" Gadmar, 2020
+~ Øystein "DreymaR" Bech-Aase, 2022
 <br>

 DONE: